Procedural generation: Modern use

 Procedural generation is also used in space exploration and trading games.
 Elite: Dangerous, through using the 400 billion known stars of the Milky Way Galaxy as its world basis, uses procedural generation to simulate the planets in these solar systems.
-Similarly, Star Citizen uses the technology for its planets, to create a collection of seamlessly-loaded planet-sized planets among its hand-crafted universe.
-I-Novae Infinity features a plethora of planets which are procedurally generated between which the player can travel via space ships.
+Similarly, Star Citizen uses the technology to create seamlessly loaded planets among its hand-crafted universe.
 Outerra Anteworld is a video game in development that uses procedural generation and real world data to create a virtual replica of planet Earth in true scale.

-No Man's Sky, by using procedural generation, is the largest video game in history, featuring a universe of 18 quintillion full-sized planets across entire galaxies, and these galaxies can be explored in flight inch-by-inch, or on foot after a landing.
+No Man's Sky, by using procedural generation, is the largest video game in history, featuring a universe of 18 quintillion planets across entire galaxies, which can be explored in flight or on foot.
 The planets all have their own uniquely diverse terrain, weather, flora, and fauna, as well as a number of space-faring alien species.
 The same content exists at the same places for all players (thanks to a single random seed number to their deterministic engine), which enables players to meet and share discoveries.

-Film
+In other areas

 As in video games, procedural generation is often used in film to create visually interesting and accurate spaces rapidly.
 This comes in a wide variety of applications.

-One application is known as an imperfect factory, where artists can rapidly generate many similar objects.
+One application is imperfect factories, which are used by artists to rapidly generate many similar objects.
 This accounts for the fact that, in real life, no two objects are ever exactly alike.
-For instance, an artist could model a product for a grocery store shelf, and then create an imperfect factory to generate many similar objects to populate the shelf.
+For instance, an artist can model a product for a grocery store, and then create an imperfect factory to generate many imperfect copies to populate a whole shelf.

 MASSIVE is a high-end computer animation and artificial intelligence software package used for generating crowd-related visual effects for film and television.
 It was developed to create fighting armies of hundreds of thousands of soldiers for Peter Jackson's The Lord of the Rings films automatically.

 Coherent noise can be extremely important to procedural workflow in film.
 Simplex noise is often faster with fewer artifacts, though an older function called Perlin noise may be used as well.
 Coherent noise, in this case, refers to a function that generates smooth pseudo-randomness in n dimensions.

+Poyck studied how procedurally generated cityscapes can be used to aid social simulations and to train self-driving cars.

+Procedural generation plays a pivotal part in the progression of digital twins, which are very detailed virtual replicas of real-world objects used for simulation, analysis, and planning.